btcpayserver/blog/blog/_posts/migration-net10.md

 An error was generated for warning 'Microsoft.EntityFrameworkCore.Migrations.PendingModelChangesWarning': The model for context 'DatabaseContextTest' has pending changes.
 Add a new migration before updating the database.
 See https://aka.ms/efcore-docs-pending-changes.
 This exception can be suppressed or logged by passing event ID 'RelationalEventId.PendingModelChangesWarning' to the 'ConfigureWarnings' method in 'DbContext.OnConfiguring' or 'AddDbContext'.
 ```

-You can suppress this error by adding the following when configuring your `DbContext`:
+You can suppress this error by adding the following code when configuring your `DbContext`:

 ```csharp
 builder.ConfigureWarnings(w => w.Ignore(RelationalEventId.PendingModelChangesWarning));